 Why has she given up?
 Anakin thought, for the hundredth time.
 She's not even twelve yet!

-Master Yoda sent her over to help out with the other Initiates, so Anakin didn’t see much of her for the rest of the lesson, but he watched her lead Yoda away afterwards, and barely heard his agemates talking about how cool the lesson had been, ignoring the questions asked of the lucky six who had actually gotten to try the kata.
-He was going to talk to her after lastmeal, during the only time of day when the Initiates weren’t directly supervised.
+Master Yoda sent her over to help out with the other Initiates, so Anakin didn't see much of her for the rest of the lesson.
+But he watched her lead Yoda away afterwards, and barely heard his agemates talking about how cool the lesson had been, and even ignored the questions asked of the lucky six who had actually gotten to try the kata.
+He was going to talk to her after lastmeal, during the only time of day when the Initiates weren't directly supervised.

 "Okay, Padmé," said Anakin, in his most authoritative voice.
 "You need to remember a few things.
 First, you are still not twelve."